-- Sequence to Sequence Learning with Neural Networks

-- Neural Machine Translation with Attention

-- Google's Neural Machine Translation (GNMT)

-- Transformer (self-attention) and BERT

-- 3. Overcoming the heavy computations of RNNs

-- Convolutional Sequence to Sequence Learning

-- Exploring Sparsity in RNNs
+- Sequence to Sequence Learning with Neural Networks - Neural Machine Translation with Attention - Google's Neural Machine Translation (GNMT) - 3.
+Overcoming the heavy computations of RNNs - Convolutional Sequence to Sequence Learning - Exploring Sparsity in RNNs

 - What is machine translation? - Task of automatically converting source text in one language to another language - No single answer due to ambiguity/flexibility of human language (challenging)